 FA occurs equally in males and females, and is found in all ethnicities.
 The chance of a baby being born with FA is about 1 in 131,000.

 FA is a complex disease that can impact all systems in the body.
-People with FA can exhibit a variety of physiological symptoms including (but not limited to) abnormal blood counts, thumb and radial arm abnormalities, hearing loss, reproductive issues, short stature, hormone deficiencies, developmental delays, digestive difficulties, kidney and urinary tract malformations, and reproductive issues.
+People with FA can exhibit a variety of physiological symptoms including (but not limited to) abnormal blood counts, thumb and radial arm abnormalities, hearing loss, short stature, hormone deficiencies, developmental delays, digestive difficulties, kidney and urinary tract malformations, and reproductive issues.

 Consequently FA patients need to be monitored on a regular basis - for their entire lives - by a wide array of healthcare professionals to ensure both stable blood counts and general physical good health and well-being.
-Even if someone with FA undergoes a successful stem cell transplant to resolve the bone marrow failure issues, THIS DOES NOT CURE the disease and they need to remain vigilant for other issues including head and neck cancers at a very young age.
+Even if someone with FA undergoes a successful stem cell transplant to resolve the bone marrow failure issues, THIS DOES NOT CURE THE DISEASE and they need to remain vigilant for other issues including head and neck cancers at a very young age.

 For more information on Fanconi anemia, go to the Fanconi Anemia Research Fund.